Character Reference Letter Example and Writing Tips

 If you have any questions, please do not hesitate to contact me.

 Read some more reference letter samples to get started on your own letter.

-- Use business letter format.
-If you are sending the letter by mail, use business letter format when writing your letter.
+- Use business letter format: If you are sending the letter by mail, use business letter format when writing your letter.
 Including the contact information of the employer at the top, the date, and your contact information.
-Conclude with a handwritten signature, and your typed signature underneath.
-If you are send an email reference letter, you do not have to use this format.
+Conclude with a handwritten signature and your typed signature underneath.
+If you send an email reference letter, you do not have to use this format.

 - Edit, edit, edit.
 Be sure to thoroughly edit your letter so that it is polished and professional.
 Ask a friend or family member to read over the letter before you send it.